Time to Step Up: Responsible sourcing in battery supply chains

 There is a growing recognition, particularly amongst battery manufacturers, that failure to adequately address responsible sourcing concerns can have serious adverse commercial impacts.
 Conversely, for those companies that take a proactive approach, there are commercial opportunities through competitive differentiation.

 Downstream brands and battery manufacturers need now to ‘walk the talk’ on responsible sourcing.
 As the OECD Guidance for responsible mineral supply chains makes clear, companies always retain individual responsibility for due diligence.
-We would recommend the following as three key, pragmatic, steps that companies can take:

 1. Make sure your own house is in order